Now on Mac — start your 60-day free trial.

 Can I delete Benchmarks or Subtasks that don’t apply to my project?

-Can I reorder items in the Design Roadmap?
+Can I reorder items in the Roadmap?

 Finish Schedule